gabrielfalcao/lettuce/docs/intro/wtf.rst

 Outlined
 ~~~~~~~~

-Outlined scenarios are very handy and avoid repetition.
+Outlined scenarios are very handy because they help you to avoid
+repetition.

-Supposing that we need fill the same formulary many times, each time
+Suppose that we need to fill the same formulary many times, each time
 with a different data set.
+This is how it could be done using scenario
+outlines:

 Let's see how it could be done with scenario outlines: